One of Australia's favourite sons is born

 England's brave new world under Duncan Fletcher began with an innings defeat in the first Test against South Africa in Johannesburg.
 But that almost represented a moral victory - after 17 balls of the match England were a staggering 2 for 4, the worst start to an innings in their history, with four Test captains (Mike Atherton, Mark Butcher, Nasser Hussain and Alec Stewart) all back in the pavilion as Allan Donald and Shaun Pollock (who shared 19 of the 20 wickets to fall) wreaked havoc on a damp surface (it was no surprise that Nasser Hussain had lost a crucial toss).

 Birth of yet another South African who played for England.
-Wicketkeeper-batsman Craig Kieswetter's career was cut short in unfortunate circumstances, when he was hit by a short ball that broke his nose and fractured his orbital socket during a Championship game in Northampton in July 2014.
-He came to notice in the 2010 World Twenty20, where he scored a match-winning half-century in the final.
+Wicketkeeper-batsman Craig Kieswetter came to notice in the 2010 World T20, where he scored a match-winning half-century in the final.
 He had already scored a one-day hundred by then - in his third match - but a weakness against the moving ball sent him out of the side.
 He missed the 2011 World Cup but returned that summer against Sri Lanka when Matt Prior was dropped.
-Following the eye injury, he returned for the 2015 county season but couldn't shrug off the psychological trauma.
-He quit cricket in June that year.
+Kieswetter's career was cut short when he was hit by a ball that broke his nose and fractured his orbital socket during a Championship game in Northampton in July 2014.
+He returned for the 2015 county season but couldn't shrug off the psychological trauma, and he quit cricket in June that year.

 © ESPN Sports Media Ltd.